 Millions of Americans have difficulty falling and staying asleep.
 Many rely on over-the-counter and prescribed sleep aids, which often contain many warning markers and unwanted side effects.
 Moreover, they can get addictive and ineffective in the long run.

-Research on CBD Oil for Sleep
+Research on Hemp Oil for Sleep

 - Mental health complications like anxiety, depression, and post-traumatic stress disorder (PTSD)